 - 1. Consider relevant information in the student's education record, including without limitation: - a.
-The concerns of the student's parent; - b.
-The student's social and medical history; - c.
-The student's FBA, if one exists; and - d.
-The student's BIP, if one exists; - 2.
-Consider relevant information from the teachers, parents, and other District professionals; - 3.
-Discuss whether positive behavior supports were appropriately implemented; - 4.
-Discuss the duration and frequency of the use of physical restraint on the student; - 5.
-Discuss appropriate action that may be taken to prevent and reduce the need for physical restraint;

-- 6. Consider whether additional intervention and support is necessary for the student; - 7.
-Consider whether additional intervention and support is necessary for school personnel; and - 8.
-Consider how and when to debrief a person who was not present at the debriefing meeting, including without limitation: - a.
+The concerns of the student's parent; - The student's social and medical history; The student's FBA, if one exists; and - c.
+The student's FBA, if one exists; andd.
+The student's BIP, if one exists; - Consider relevant information from the teachers, parents, and other District professionals; - 3.
+Discuss whether positive behavior supports were appropriately implemented; - Discuss the duration and frequency of the use of physical restraint on the student; Discuss appropriate action that may be taken to prevent and reduce the need for physical - Discuss appropriate action that may be taken to prevent and reduce the need for physical restraint; Consider whether additional intervention and support is necessary for the student; - Consider whether additional intervention and support is necessary for school personnel; and - Consider how and when to debrief a person who was not present at the debriefing meeting, - including without limitation: - a.
 The student; - b.
-The student's parent; and - c.
-Other school personnel or students who witnessed the incident.
+The student's parent; and - Other school personnel or students who witnessed the incident.